Olya-M/covid-epigenetic-age/README.md

 ![plots4](https://user-images.githubusercontent.com/68296887/137148804-2171e9f7-fd10-44b4-b25c-c9610b7e0d73.png)

-This suggests that there is a real effect for male patients having a higher biological age acceleration with COVID-19.

-## References
+This suggests that there is a real effect for male patients on average having a higher epigenetic age acceleration with COVID-19.
+This might indicate that male patients with a biological age higher than their chronological age are more susceptible to COVID-19 infections, or that male patients that develop COVID-19 subsequently develop an accelerated biological age.
+As the latter might have long-lasting clinical implications, it would be useful to look at a dataset that has methylation profiles for patients several weeks, months, or years following COVID-19 infections to see if the accelerated epigenetic age stays the same or if there might be a reversal with time, and how this might be associated with long-covid.

+## Dataset and methods references:

+#### Dataset:
+* Konigsberg IR, Barnes B, Campbell M, Davidson E, Zhen Y, Pallisard O, Boorgula M, Cox C, Nandy D, Seal S, Crooks K. Host methylation predicts SARS-CoV-2 infection and clinical outcome.
+2021

 #### Model:
 * de Lima LP, Lapierre LR, Singh R. AltumAge: A Pan-Tissue DNA-Methylation Epigenetic Clock Based on Deep Learning. bioRxiv.
 2021

 #### Normalization:
 * Horvath S. DNA methylation age of human tissues and cell types.
 Genome Biology.
 2013
-#### Dataset:
-* Konigsberg IR, Barnes B, Campbell M, Davidson E, Zhen Y, Pallisard O, Boorgula M, Cox C, Nandy D, Seal S, Crooks K. Host methylation predicts SARS-CoV-2 infection and clinical outcome.
-2021